rohit29d/CraftifAI_Hackathon_Aeromesh/README.md

 When a turbulence event occurs, the system uses Wi-Fi to send alerts to a remote HTTP endpoint, utilizing internal cooldown mechanisms to prevent spamming.
 An onboard RGB LED provides real-time visual status updates to the user.

 Additionally, we successfully track the flight device's trajectory and orientation in real-time over WebSockets.

-> **Note on Edge AI Integration:** On-device machine learning inference was originally planned but could not be implemented due to time constraints and build challenges regarding TensorFlow within the ESP-IDF environment.
+> **Note on Edge AI Integration:** On-device machine learning inference was planned to allow the device to make real-time decisions on its own in bad weather - highly turbulent cases and was also acheieved on the laptop but could not be implemented on the microcontroller due to time constraints and build challenges regarding TensorFlow within the ESP-IDF environment.

 ## Features